 Acting Head of Department - Mr O'Brien

 In the first three years we teach a chronological survey of British history from 1066 through to the 19th century.
 Major world events are also studied such as the French Revolution.
-In the L5th there is a far more of a global approach as the main events of the early 20th century are studied.
+In Year 9 there is a far more of a global approach as the main events of the early 20th century are studied.
 The concentrated time period allows us to study topics such as the First World War in some depth and develop techniques such as source analysis and extended writing that will be needed if they continue with the subject higher up the school.
 The syllabus ends in 1945 ready for the GCSE Cold War topic.
 After the summer exam there is an opportunity for the boys to do independent research into an historical topic of their own choosing.

 The department follows the Edexcel IGCSE course.
 This comprises the study of 4 topics: The Cold War, Weimar and Nazi Germany, The Russian Revolution and the Arab-Israeli Conflict or the Changing Nature of Warfare.
 The boys are strongly encouraged to take responsibility for their own learning by doing additional research and keeping a record of how well they understand each topic they cover.